-Erica Cuevas is a senior policy manager at JFF.
-In that role, she leads analysis, research, and communications efforts to strengthen federal and state policy to improve pathways across K-12 and postsecondary education systems.
+Erica Cuevas is an associate director at JFF.
+In that role, she leads policy analysis, research, and communications efforts to strengthen federal and state policy to spur innovation and improve pathways across K-12 and postsecondary education systems.

-Before formally joining the Department of Education, Erica worked with the department’s White House Initiative on Educational Excellence for Hispanics, playing a lead role coordinating the initiative’s Federal Interagency Working Group on Educational Excellence for Hispanics.
+She also worked with the Department of Education’s White House Initiative on Educational Excellence for Hispanics, playing a lead role coordinating the initiative’s Federal Interagency Working Group on Educational Excellence for Hispanics.

 A past participant in the McConnell Foundation Scholars Program, which provides financial support to first-generation, low-income college students who want to bring positive change to their communities, Erica now helps choose new McConnell Scholars each year as a member of the program’s selection committee.

 Erica says she was drawn to JFF because the organization’s bipartisan approach and its strong relationships with policymakers, which strengthen its ability to influence policy.
-Additionally, JFF’s policy work is informed by practitioners on the ground who actually work in communities.
+Additionally, she notes that JFF’s policy work is informed by practitioners on the ground who actually work in communities with students and workers.